akeneo/pim-api-docs/content/apps/catalogs.md

 In the documentation [Ask for authorizations](/apps/authentication-and-authorization.html#step-2-ask-for-authorizations), you can discover how to ask for scopes.

-Once Akeneo users accept these scopes during the app connection, you will be able to manage and use catalogs.
+Once Akeneo users accept these scopes during the app connection, you can manage and use catalogs.

 ### Step 2: Create catalogs